Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 With this repository, We aim to gather all the literature on shoulder kinematics, and scapulo-humeral rhythm.
 We will try to keep it updated as much as possible.
 If you have any suggestions, please let us know.

+We assume the continuity of the data between articles.
+For example, if the same data is used in two articles, and some information is missing in the last one, we pick the information in the previous article.

 # Table of Contents
 [The dataset columns](#The-dataset-columns)